-Program Planning is the process whereby students select (register for) their courses and milestones.
+Program Planning is the process whereby new incoming students select (register for) their courses and milestones.
 Program planning is required only for students registered in a research intensive program (Ph.D. and M.A.).

 Please Note: If you are having troubles accessing these forms: Right click your mouse on the PDF form’s link; Select ‘Save Target as’; Locate where you wish to save the file on your hard drive; and Click ‘Save’.

 Students in some programs do not have to complete program planning as their course sequence is prescribed.
 Please see below if you have to complete Program Planning.

 Students in the following programs must complete Program Planning